 Pricol, based in Coimbatore has acquired a Brazilian autoparts company in Sao Paulo, Melling do Brasil, which has a turnover of 50 million dollars.
 Melling do Brasil is located in Diadema Sao Paulo Brasil and is a manufacturer of pumps (water, oil, fuel, and power steering), cold start valves, and aluminum castings.
 It has a plant in Mexico too.

 Mahindra has a joint venture with Bramont for assembly of Scorpio 4-wheel drive vehicles in Manaus, Brazil and another JV for assembly of tractors in Venezuela.
-Mahindra plans to invest 70 million dollars in the next four years to increase the capacity of its plant in Dois Irmãos, Rio Grande do Sul, to 4,000 tractors a year from its current production of 1000 a year in 2018.
+Mahindra plans to invest 70 million dollars to increase the capacity of its plant in Dois Irmãos, Rio Grande do Sul, to 4,000 tractors a year from its current production of 1000 a year in 2018.
 Mahindra has an assembly plant in Aguas Calientes in Mexico since 2016.

-The company already sells 54,000 units in Brazil each year and has about 5.2% of the market.
-M&M, the largest tractor manufacturer in the world, gets one third of its revenue from international business.
+The company is setting up a tractor assembly plant in Brazil.
+They already sell 54,000 units in Brazil each year and has about 5.2% of the market.

 Tata Motors inagurated its Jaguar Land Rover manufacturing facility near Rio de Janeiro in June 2016.
 The 342 million dollar- plant will produce Land Rover and Range Rover SUVs.
 The company will source some components such as seats, chassis and powertrain assembly from local Brazilian suppliers.